JoshuaWidjaja/WolfTD/WolfTD/README.txt

 object colors/materials, programming scripts, and more.

 Other folders and files are folders created by Unity to assist in setting up and creating the project.

+Most future changes will typically be applied to the Assets folder.